 - Overdependence.
 Companies may come to depend on the unique skills of certain contingent workers and then lose them to other projects.
 Striking a balance between in-house talent and external talent can be challenging.

 - Integration and teamwork.
 Employees tend to integrate within the company and develop friendships with co-workers more than contingent workers, who don’t anticipate working for the company very long.
 This may translate into better teamwork amongst employees and lessened teamwork with contingent workers.

-What Are the Advantages and Disadvantages for Being Contingent Workers?
+What Are the Advantages and Disadvantages of Being a Contingent Worker?

-As with any employment relationship, contingent workers also enjoy certain benefits and drawbacks of this type of work arrangement.
+As with any employment relationship, contingent workers also enjoy certain benefits and drawbacks with this type of work arrangement.